 The Board has adopted a Majority Voting Policy for the election of directors.
-Any nominee in an uncontested election who receives more withheld votes than votes in his or her favour shall be considered to not have received the support of shareholders.
-Such nominee is required to immediately tender his or her resignation to the Board.
+Any nominee in an uncontested election who receives more withheld votes than votes in their favour shall be considered to not have received the support of shareholders.
+Such nominee is required to immediately tender their resignation to the Board.

 The CRCG&HR Committee will consider the resignation offer and will make a recommendation to the Board on whether or not to accept it.
 A resignation could only be refused in exceptional circumstances.
 Within 90 days following the applicable meeting of MCAN's shareholders, the Board will make its decision, taking into consideration the CRCG&HR Committee's recommendation.
 The Board will promptly disclose its decision, via press release.
-A director who tenders his or her resignation pursuant to this policy will not be permitted to attend any meeting of the Board or CRCG&HR Committee, at which his or her resignation is considered.
+A director who tenders their resignation pursuant to this policy will not be permitted to attend any meeting of the Board or CRCG&HR Committee, at which their resignation is considered.

 This policy is consistent with the requirements of the TSX and applies only to uncontested elections, meaning elections where the number of nominees for directors is equal to the number of directors to be elected upon such election as determined by the Board.
-A copy of this policy can be found on MCAN's web site at https://mcanmortgage.com/investors/corporate-governance/.
+A copy of this policy can be found on MCAN's web site at https:// mcanmortgage.com/investors/corporate-governance/.